jevko/writing/2022-06-11-s-exp-simplified.md

 ## Classical S-expressions

-We will quote the contents of the paper directly in order, adding comments inbetween.
+We will quote the contents of the paper directly in order, adding comments in between.

 The paper starts by defining prerequisites for the definition of S-expressions, namely: